imsiddhant07/GSoC21-blog/Syntax-AwareAugmentation.md

 Sentences are majorly classified under projective and non-projective, in which the dependency lines do not intersect at any given section for the before one.
 Experimented for both transition-based and graph-based dependency trees with an endterm moto for probabilities for word selection.
 Came to conclusion for using Neural transition based parsing tree as it has obvious advantage over the parsing accuracy and execution time.

 The parsing gives us an output tree, which we use to find the depths and relative probabilites of words present in the sentence.
-A glance at the output tree for the sentence
+A glance at the output tree for the sentence.

+### Little into code,
+The above presented theory builds up a brief understanding of the overall motive.

+For performing the intended operations, I have written 3 scripts, namely :
+1. syntax_aware.py - has all the implementations for necessary actions round the project
+2. utility.py - some helper functions.
+3. augment.py - takes in all the functions, and executes it at a single place.

+We start by taking in the data files, **data.en** - data file containing english questions and **data.sparql** - data file containing respective SPARQL queries, which are our input to the overall program.
+A list for sentences present is created for respective files, and then is molded to form pairs.
+Inorder to create augmented data, we randomly select language pairs created initially (the user chooses the number of samples to be used).
+Following operaions are functional under the *utility script*.

+We initally sample 100 sentence pairs, and the process goes as:

+Example for single sentence
 > "What is the nationality of the guy gavriel kay which is also the  sovereign state of the françois langelier?"

+Which is the passed to the dependency tree (function from syntax_aware) which internally parses the sentences and creates a tree and then into a graph  essentially to provide us with depths for each word for the given sentence.

 ![Dependency parsing tree](/assets/Tree.png)